Nervosys/Botnix/docs/languages-frameworks/php.section.md

 `php81` is PHP 8.1.

-Only versions of PHP that are supported by upstream for the entirety of a given NixOS release will be included in that release of NixOS.
+Only versions of PHP that are supported by upstream for the entirety of a given Botnix release will be included in that release of Botnix.
 See [PHP Supported Versions](https://www.php.net/supported-versions.php).

-The attribute `php` refers to the version of PHP considered most stable and thoroughly tested in nixpkgs for any given release of NixOS - not necessarily the latest major release from upstream.
+The attribute `php` refers to the version of PHP considered most stable and thoroughly tested in nixpkgs for any given release of Botnix - not necessarily the latest major release from upstream.

 All available PHP attributes are wrappers around their respective binary PHP package and provide commonly used extensions this way.
 The